 5. Balanced Body Mat Instructor Training

-Balanced Body has been in business for over 45 years, primarily providing Pilates equipment and education.
-They offer one of the more complete trainings among online offerings, detailing their approach to both classic and contemporary Pilates, which the aforementioned courses do not.
+Balanced Body has been in business for nearly 50 years, primarily providing Pilates equipment and education.
+They offer one of the more complete mat training paths among online-friendly options, with coverage that reflects both classical and contemporary Pilates approaches.

 The way the courses are administered will either make or break it for you.
-Rather than having a single streamlined approach, Balanced Body offers each class from many approved instructors.
-Their website lists multiple training options from studios and instructors all over the world.
-The courses are 16 hours over a two-day period.
+Rather than having a single streamlined approach, Balanced Body offers each class from many approved instructors and studios around the world.
+That means students can choose from a range of online and in-person options, but the experience and pricing can vary by instructor and location.

 To become fully certified as a Balanced Body Mat Instructor, there is a bit of a laundry list of qualifications.
 They recommend their course Anatomy in Three Dimensions, and then require the Balanced Body Movement Principles course along with the three Mat courses described above.
 20 personal sessions, 15 observation hours, and 35 teaching hours are also required, alongside a final written and practical test.